opensearch-project/documentation-website/_dashboards/quickstart.md

 5. Select close `x` to exit the **Add panels** window.
 6. View the newly added panel, **[Flights] Delay Buckets**, at the end of the dashboard.

-The following image shows the view you see once you have completed the preceding steps.
+The following image shows a view you see once you have completed the preceding steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/add-panel2.png" alt="Add panel tutorial screen view" width="700">